drzetein/crossplatform-buildmanager/README.md

-A simple VScode template for cross compiling projects using G++
+A simple template for cross compiling projects using G++

 Windows must contain msys2 to run Bash and MinGW: https://www.msys2.org/